The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 1. When everything is ready, you will see a window like this.
 Here you just need to press a single button.

-Users who install the latest three versions of Windows operating systems - 7, 8 or 10 (any build) on their PC can see a message on the screen with the text “the selected disk has the GPT partition style”.
+Users who install the latest three versions of Windows operating systems – 7, 8 or 10 (any build) – can see a message on the screen with the text “the selected disk has a GPT partition style.”

-The problem lies in the incompatibility of outdated laptop or computer software with more modern characteristics drive.
+The problem is the incompatibility of outdated laptop or computer software with more modern characteristics drive.

-The choice of a specific solution to the problem primarily depends on the bit depth of the installed Windows systems and firmware interface (BIOS or UEFI).
+The choice of a specific solution to the problem primarily depends on the bit capacity of the installed Windows systems and firmware interface (BIOS or UEFI).

-Before you continue to install the operating system on your PC and convert partition styles, it is worth finding out what the cause of the problem is.
+Before you continue installing the operating system on your PC and converting partition styles, it is worth finding out what is causing the problem.

-Thus, most of the relatively old motherboards completed software BIOS, whose tasks were to perform primary diagnostics and boot the operating system.
+So, most of the relatively old motherboards were completed software BIOS, the tasks of which were primary diagnostics and loading of the operating system.

-By the way, on our website you can read.
+By the way, you can read on our website.

-The software was designed to work only with boot records of the MBR type.
+The software was designed to work only with MBR boot records.

-More new version interface, UEFI, allows you to work with both old styles and new ones, GPT.
+More new option interface, UEFI, allows you to work with both old styles and new ones, GPT.

 Rice.
 1. Error when installing Windows on a disk with GPT partition style.

-The benefits of the updated software are improved boot speed and data security - due to more reliable boot and support for hardware-based drive encryption.
+The advantages of the updated software are increased loading speed and data security - due to more reliable loading and support for hardware encryption of drives.

 In addition, UEFI works with the GPT style, which supports writing and reading large files.
 This is especially important for sizes hard drive exceeding 1 TB.

 You should know: UEFI is compatible with both BIOS and MBR.
-And, therefore, when working with the new interface, the style of the disk does not matter.
+This means that when working with the new interface, the disk style does not matter.
 At the same time, the BIOS does not work with either UEFI or GPT.

 Rice.
-2. Defining disk styles using special utilities.
+2. Define disc styles using special utilities.

 As a rule, most more or less new motherboards are already equipped with a modern interface.

-And problems with installing the operating system due to the GPT style can appear only in two cases - if the computer is relatively old or support for the new style is not installed in the UEFI settings.
+And problems with installing an operating system due to the GPT style can appear only in two cases - if the computer is relatively old or the UEFI settings do not support the new style.

-The first version of the problem is solved in only one way - by changing the settings of the hard disk.
+The first version of the problem can be solved in only one way - by changing the hard drive settings.

-As a result, work with big files it will be more difficult, but the system will be able to install.
+As a result, working with large files It will be more difficult, but you will be able to install the system.

-If the problem is disabled GPT support, you just need to enable it and continue installing the platform.
+If the problem is that GPT support is disabled, you just need to enable it and continue installing the platform.

-It is advisable to solve problems with installing the system on a HDD with GPT partitions, observing the following conditions:
+It is advisable to solve problems with installing the system on a HDD with GPT partitions by observing the following conditions:

 1. Using a 64-bit system;